top of page

 According to information eventually released by Auckland Council, Beth Houlbrooke had engaged on a campaign to stigmatise me.
 Describing me as a bully, liar, and hacker, it provided the council an excuse to stall, withhold, and redact information.
 A council relationship manager then tried to gaslight me.

 Local police stigmatised me in their National Intelligence Application database.
 Internal police emails revealed bias in the way that they handled information requests and complaints.
-The day after one complaint was fobbed off, Beth Houlbrooke, Mark Mitchell, and Chris Penk hugged local police and then refilled their glasses at an event held by the local racket to honour police.
+The day after one complaint was fobbed off, Beth Houlbrooke, Mark Mitchell, and Chris Penk hugged local police and then refilled their glasses at an event held by the local racket in the Police's honour.
 According to the Police, who are meant to be apolitical and independent, it was the only event of its type ever held.

 The local chamber of commerce ran a piss-up for the local police.